herok97/MeanScaleHyperpiror/README.md

 ## Training
-You can train the model with command `C0UDA_VISIBLE_DEVICES={gpu num} train.py` at the root directory, so that train.py creates 'solver' class and call the method 'train'.
+You can train the model with command `CUDA_VISIBLE_DEVICES={gpu num} python train.py` at the root directory, so that train.py creates `Solver` class and call the method `train`.
-Before that, you have to modify the config.py to suit your purpose.
+Before that, you have to modify the `config.py` to suit your purpose.

 ## Evaluation